rmetzler/HPI-IP-OAuth/README.md

 The provider has to verify the identiy of the user and then ask to authorize the requested access.
 Therefor the OAuth provider should display informations about the client (like name, url or logo) based on the request token for the user to verify.

 The provider has to delete or mark the request token as used to prevent repeated authorization attempts.
-If the user authorize the consumer that the user's webbrowser is redirected to the cpnsumer's callback url and _oauth\_token_ and _oauth\_verifier_ are appended as parameters.
+If the user authorize the consumer that the user's webbrowser is redirected to the consumer's callback url and _oauth\_token_ and _oauth\_verifier_ are appended as parameters.

 ### Access Token URL